 An Amazing Christmas Letter

-Nearly 75 Christmas seasons ago, with war raging around the globe, a mother sat down and wrote a simple but powerful letter to her youngest son — a newly-minted physician.
+It was over 75 Christmas seasons ago, with war raging around the globe, when a mother sat down and wrote a simple but powerful letter to her youngest son — a newly-minted physician.

 My father always said that his mother was the major force in his life.
 With a lot of love and a lot more determination, she drove her sons to success.
 I’m told that even when her two children were young boys growing up in Brooklyn, she would say about them: “here’s my doctor and here’s my lawyer.”
 And it was to be.